Trash, Recycling + Compost Service

 Regional waste news

-A new waste-saving policy takes effect in Washington on January 1, 2022!
-When you go to a restaurant or get takeout, they won't automatically give you single-use utensils and straws.
+A new waste-saving policy took effect in Washington on January 1, 2022!
+When you go to a restaurant or get takeout, they shouldn't automatically give you single-use utensils and straws anymore.
 Instead, they'll ask whether you want them, or offer them for self-service.
-These single-use items include:

-Washington State's plastic bag ban took effect Oct.
-1, 2021.
-It supersedes Kirkland's policy, and businesses should now follow the State guidelines.
-Under the state's policy, retail, grocery and restaurant businesses
+Washington State's plastic bag ban supersedes Kirkland's policy; under the state's policy, retail, grocery and restaurant businesses

 must charge at least 8 cents for each large paper or thick plastic bag.

 We encourage residents to continue carrying your own durable reusable bags.
-Choose paper if you need to buy a carryout bag.
 When you purchase or receive a paper or plastic reusable bag, please reuse it to minimize its environmental impacts.

 Customers who notice retail businesses and restaurants continuing to use lightweight plastic bags may use the State's reporting tool to inform the Department of Ecology that educational followup may be needed.